jckautzmann/helix-project-1/README.md

 Website created by following the AEM Franklin tutorial: https://www.hlx.live/developer/tutorial

+## List Block (Component)

-It features a list block, enabling an author to dynamically display a list of pages, based on a root path and the level of descendant pages:
+It features a (very) basic list block, enabling an author to dynamically display a list of pages, based on a root path and the level of descendant pages:

 <img src="list_web.png" alt="page list on a web page" width="500"/>